 - The Donlin mine itself would emit substantially more greenhouse gases than existing mines in Alaska, accelerating climate change.

-Earthjustice is representing numerous Yukon-Kuskokwim Tribes and the conservation group Cook Inletkeeper in legal challenges to key permits that have allowed the mine to advance, cases reflecting opposition from more than a dozen Alaska Native Tribes in the Yukon-Kuskokwim Delta.
+Earthjustice is representing numerous Yukon-Kuskokwim Tribes and the conservation group Cook Inletkeeper in efforts to oppose the mine, including in legal challenges to key permits that have allowed the mine to advance.

 Earthjustice’s Alaska Office has locations in Juneau and Anchorage.
 Alaska is home to irreplaceable diversity of peoples, wildlife, and ecosystems.
 It includes rich Alaska Native cultures dating back millennia, the only Arctic region in the U.S., and the Tongass National Forest.
 Since 1978, attorneys in our Alaska regional office have fought destructive oil and gas drilling, mining, and logging that threatens the region’s communities, lands, waters, and wildlife.
 Learn more.